sanjdi/batcher-lib/README.md

 The Batcher utility should be able to;
 1. Add one or more generic _types_ to a batch.
 2. Register an anonymous handler function with the batching library.
-3. Send the batch to the handler function every 500ms.
+3. Automatically send the batch to the handler function at a given interval (default: every 500ms).
+4. Manually send the batch to the handler, when needed.
-4. Give the user to respond to errors.
+5. Provide a way for the user to respond to errors.
-5. Unit test.
+6. Unit test.
 ---

 ### Problem Context